jimmyl02/cryptotools/README.md

 # cryptotools
-A set of tools to help with cryptography challenges
+A set of tools to help with cryptography challenges.
+View full documentation [here](https://cryptotools.jimmyli.us/).

 Some functions require sage and will silently not import if sage is not detected.
 Additionally, the functions writen in sage will be prefixed with sage_*.
 They must be preparsed with `sage --preparse {filename}` then moved from `{filename}.sage.py` to `{filename}.py`.
 Hopefully there will be a script soon to do this automatically